 Many of these castles are must-visits on Wales trips with interesting facts, history of monarchs and wars, and one has been used for an ITV reality TV show!

 As much of Wales is on the coast there are lots of castles stationed along the coast and used as a defence mechanism to stronghold the land.
 Today, visitors can walk the Wales Coastal Path to learn about the history of the best castles in Wales from the many billboards and information boards.

 South Wales Castles

 South Wales is home to the capital city of Cardiff and counties such as Vale of Glamorgan, Swansea and Gwent.
 There are many castles to visit, some are ruins and others are still huge forts that hold interesting stories seeped in the still-in-tact rooms you can explore on guided tours.
-You will also find some simply superb Roman ruins in Caerleon that is located very close to Newport in South Wales.
+You will also find some simply superb Roman ruins in Caerleon which is located very close to Newport in South Wales.

-Cardiff has been the capital city of Wales since the 1950s yet has always served as a powerhouse for world trade of Coal, been home to dynasties and Earls and Cardiff Castle has been the target of attacks and occupation.
+Cardiff has been the capital city of Wales since the 1950s yet has always served as a powerhouse for the world trade of Coal, been home to dynasties and Earls and Cardiff Castle has been the target of attacks and occupation.

 The castle can be found in the heart of the city centre, just a 5-minute walk from the central train and bus stations.

 Neighbouring Cardiff is the town of Caerphilly, home to a great mountain and medieval castle and a gateway to the South Wales Valleys.
 Caerphilly Castle is the largest castle in Wales and the second largest in the United Kingdom, after the royal residence of Windsor Castle!